Nine in a row: Falling at the tenth, 2020–21

 The Old Firm clubs were then drawn together in the 2020–21 Scottish Cup Round of 16, with the outcome reflecting their respective seasons as a whole: Celtic had several chances but failed to score (an Edouard penalty was saved by Allan McGregor, a returning veteran from their last title win along with Steven Davis), while Rangers attacked effectively, found the net twice and kept a clean sheet to claim the victory and end their rivals' hopes of a trophy.
 The result also reinforced the view that the balance of power had firmly shifted to the men from Govan, in contrast to both the long period of Celtic dominance, and also the recent seasons when their strength was fairly even but the Hoops had the edge over the course of a campaign.
-Rangers were eliminated from the Scottish Cup but beat Celtic again in the league (4–1 at Ibrox), and completed an unbeaten campaign with a 4–0 win over Aberdeen to finish 25 points ahead of their rivals, with their total of 102 falling short of that of Brendan Rodgers' Celtic in 2016–17.
+Rangers were eliminated from the Scottish Cup by St Johnstone but defeated Celtic again in the league (4–1 at Ibrox), and completed an unbeaten campaign with a 4–0 win over Aberdeen to finish 25 points ahead of their rivals, with their total of 102 falling short of that of Brendan Rodgers' Celtic in 2016–17.
 Rangers fans again gathered outside the stadium in their thousands and marched to central Glasgow, where celebrations in George Square once more descended into disorder, to condemnation from the authorities.
+The season had an unexpected conclusion as St Johnstone went on to win the Scottish Cup; the Perth side had already claimed the League Cup a few months earlier, so became the first time a non-Old Firm club to win two trophies in a season since Aberdeen in 1989–90.